hsxander/angular-interview-1/README.md

 ## Requirements

 ### Objective:
-- Create a simple catalogue based ordering application that allows users to order parts from a selected catalogue
+*Create a simple ordering application that allows users to order parts from a selected catalogue*

 ### User Journey
 Markup :
 - The user selects the catalogue from which they wish to order
 - From a list of parts included in the selected calendar they select the parts they wish to order.
-  - The list presented to the user comprises the **name**, **description**, **availability** (in_stock) and **price** of each item
+  - The list presented to the user comprises the **name**, **description**, **availability** (`in_stock`) and **price** of each item
   - The list also includes an input for each item that is used to add /remove the item from the order e.g. a checkbox, and is *disabled* (and unset) if the item is not in_stock
-  - Included within the UI is a aslo running 'Total' that sums the price(s) of the added item(s) and is updated when items are added to or removed from the order
+  - Included within the UI is aslo a running `Total` that sums the price(s) of the added item(s) and is updated when items are added to or removed from the order
 - Once the user has selected the required parts, the can submit the order and get a confirmation number that can be presented in the UI

 ### APIs
 There are a total of 4 (JSON) APIs that are to be used in this exercise:
 1. GET /api/catalogue - returns  a list of the the catalogues available i.e. https://test-app.ngrmdgtl.com/api/catalogue
-2. GET /api/catalogue/<ID>/product - returns a list of products available in the catalogue <ID> e.g. https://test-app.ngrmdgtl.com/api/catalogue/1/product
+2. GET /api/catalogue/`<CAT-ID>`/product - returns a list of products available in the catalogue <CAT-ID> e.g. https://test-app.ngrmdgtl.com/api/catalogue/1/product
-3. GET /api/catalogue/<ID>/price - returns a price-list for the products available in the catalogue <ID> e.g. https://test-app.ngrmdgtl.com/api/catalogue/1/price
+3. GET /api/catalogue/`<CAT-ID>`/price - returns a price-list for the products available in the catalogue <CAT-ID> e.g. https://test-app.ngrmdgtl.com/api/catalogue/1/price
-4. POST /api/catalogue/<ID>/order - is the endpoint to create new orders the expected input is as follows: https://test-app.ngrmdgtl.com/api/catalogue/1/order
+4. POST /api/catalogue/`<CAT-ID>`/order - is the endpoint to create new orders the expected input is as follows: https://test-app.ngrmdgtl.com/api/catalogue/1/order
 ```javascript
 {
     "items" :